Tim works down the street. He rushes into your store. Late for a meeting, he stepped into a puddle after lunch and his damp socks are bothering him.

 The Power of Customer Loyalty

-Zappos CEO Tony Hsieh explains, “We view any expense that enhances the customer experience as a marketing cost because it generates more repeat customers through word of mouth.”
+Former Zappos CEO Tony Hsieh explained, “We view any expense that enhances the customer experience as a marketing cost because it generates more repeat customers through word of mouth.”1

-Enhancing the customer experience pays offs.
-At Zappos, repeat sales account for 75% of their revenue.
+Enhancing customer experience pays offs: at Zappos, repeat sales account for the majority of their revenue.

 Another company that understands the power of loyalty is Amazon.com.
-CEO Jeff Bezos explains, “We take those funds that might otherwise be used to shout about our service, and put those funds instead into improving the service.
+CEO Jeff Bezos explained, “We take those funds that might otherwise be used to shout about our service, and put those funds instead into improving the service.
 That’s the philosophy we’ve taken from the beginning.
 If you do build a great experience, customers tell each other about that.
-Word of mouth is very powerful.”
+Word of mouth is very powerful.”2

 It’s not surprising that Amazon.com bought Zappos: Bezos and Hsieh share the same essential business philosophy.